abrobia/geospatial-user-requirements/README.md

-# G-REQS
+# Geospatial user requirements
-Geospatial in-situ requirements
+This repository contains diferent research initatives around the geospatial requirements, from its standardization to its implemenation.